U.S. SENATOR DAN COATS BIOGRAPHY

 Concerned about the direction of our country, Coats returned to the U.S. Senate in 2011 to help restore fiscal responsibility and ensure that future generations inherit a safe and prosperous America.

-In the 112th Congress, Coats serves on four Senate committees: Appropriations, Select Intelligence, Energy and Natural Resources and the Joint Economic Committee.
+In the 114th Congress, Coats serves on three Senate committees: Finance, Select Intelligence and the Joint Economic Committee.

-Dan and Marsha Coats met in college and have three adult children and eight grandchildren.
+Dan and Marsha Coats met in college and have three adult children and 10 grandchildren.